 Types of Sleep Issues Commonly Associated with Autism

 Insomnia is a common problem experienced by people with autism.
 It has been observed that it takes 11 minutes longer for a person on the spectrum to fall asleep than someone who is neurotypical.
 A person with autism is also more likely to wake up in the middle of the night.
 Some people with autism experience sleep apnea which can cause the heart to stop several times momentarily at night.
+Many children with autism struggle with prolonged wake ups at night, which is often tied to sensory processing issues.

 These issues indicate sleep may not be as restorative for a person with autism as it can be for other people.
 About 15 percent of sleep time is spent on rapid eye movement (REM) compared to about 23 percent for neurotypical people.
 This can affect memory and learning functions.